daredevilek/simple_binom_sampling/README.md

 ## Output

-Output is provided with interactive plot and table with values for three different approaches:
+Output is provided with interactive plot and table with values for each of three different approaches:

+- Probability of detection
-- Sample size estimation
+- Minimal sample size estimation

-- Po
+- Upper boundary of infection rate